-Cornell students, faculty and staff can visit libraries at all SHARES partner institutions without making prior arrangments.
+Cornell students, faculty and staff can visit libraries at all SHARES partner institutions without making prior arrangements.

 - Simply present your Cornell I.D. at any of the SHARES institutional libraries to gain access to the building.

-- Some restrictions apply; check the complete list of SHARES instutions and their local policies.
+- Some restrictions apply; check the complete list of SHARES institutions and their local policies.